tsobe/lobiani/doc/adr/0005-use-cqrs-architectural-style.md

 ## Consequences

 - We will have 2 simpler models each having one responsibility, either read or write
-- These 2 models will be optimized for read and write independently from each other
+- These 2 models will be optimized for read and write independently of each other
 - For entities without, or with simpler, business rules, we may get duplicated models